Your cookie preferences

 Skip to main content

-Virgin Media raised its prices by 8.8% in April 2024 — see if your bills were affected and whether you're able to cancel your contract and switch.
+Virgin Media will be raising its prices in April 2025.
+See if you're affected by its price rise and whether you're able to cancel your contract and switch.

 Max Beckett author headshot